findy-network/findy-network.github.io/content/en/blog/fsm/index.md

 | `email`| Both | JSON | Send or receive an email message (text) |
 | `hook`| Both | Internal | Currently reserved only for internal use |

-On the design table we have ideas like REST endpoints, embedded scripting language (Lua), file system access, etc.
+On the design table, we have ideas like REST endpoints, embedded scripting language (Lua), file system access, etc.

 ### Data

-The `data` field is used to transport event's data.
+The `data` field is used to transport the event's data.
 Its function is determined by both `rule` and `protocol`.
 Please see the next chapter, **Event Data**.

 ### Event Data

-The `event_data` field is used to transport event's type checked data.
+The `event_data` field transports the event's type-checked data.
 Its **type** is determined by both `rule` and `protocol`.
 Currently, it's explicitly used only in the `issue_cred` protocol: